awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-basic-concept.md

 A type of [AWS DeepRacer vehicle](#term-model-vehicle) that is a 1/18th scale model car\.

 **Leaderboard**  <a name="term-leaderboard"></a>
 A *leaderboard* is a ranked list of AWS DeepRacer vehicle performances in an AWS DeepRacer League racing event\.
 The race can be a virtual event, carried out in the simulated environment, or a physical event, carried out in a real\-world environment\.
-The performance metric is the average lap time submitted by AWS DeepRacer users who have evaluated their trained models on a track identical or similar to the given track of the race\.
+The performance metric depends on the race type\.
+It can be the fastest lap time, total time, or average lap time submitted by AWS DeepRacer users who have evaluated their trained models on a track identical or similar to the given track of the race\.
 If a vehicle completes three laps consecutively, then it qualifies to be ranked on a leaderboard\.
 The average lap time for the first three consecutive laps is submitted to the leaderboard\.

 **Machine\-learning frameworks**  <a name="term-frameworks"></a>
 The software libraries used to build machine learning algorithms\.
 Supported frameworks for AWS DeepRacer include Tensorflow\.